-Any sexually inappropriate behaviour will not be tolerated, and ALL pupils involved will be supported and listened to.
-The alleged perpetrator(s) will be offered support so that they can change their behaviour.
+Any sexually inappropriate behavior will not be tolerated, and ALL pupils involved will be supported and listened to.The alleged perpetrator(s) will be offered support so that they can change their behaviour.

-We recognise of the gendered nature of child-on-child abuse, but that all peer-on-peer abuse is unacceptable and will be taken seriously; and
+We recognise of the gendered nature of peer-on-peer abuse, but that all peer-on-peer abuse is unacceptable and will be taken seriously; and

-The different forms child-on-child abuse can take, such as:
+• The different forms peer on peer abuse can take, such as:

-- Sexual violence and sexual harassment - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Sexting: (The UK Council for Child Internet Safety (UKCCIS) Education Group has recently published sexting advice for schools and colleges); and - Initiating/hazing type violence and rituals.
+• Sexual violence and sexual harassment

+• Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm.

+• Sexting: (The UK Council for Child Internet Safety (UKCCIS) Education Group has recently published sexting advice for schools and colleges); and

+• Initiating/hazing type violence and rituals.

-Staff will follow the sanction guidance; however, different sanctions will be appropriate for different 'levels' of sexual harassment and sexist comments.
+Staff will follow the sanction guidance however, different sanctions will be appropriate for different 'levels' of sexual harassment and sexist comments.

-The context will impact how each incident is handled including consideration of:
+Context will impact how each incident is handled including consideration of: